tilak1988/sky_test/README.md

-# sky
+# sky_test

-This repository is created for second round interview with sky
+This repository is created for demo with sky

 **Pre-Requsites**